angvasilop/tongu_cancer/README.md

-# Tongue Cancer
-Predicting survival of tongue cancer patients by machine learning models
+# Predicting survival of tongue cancer patients by machine learning models